International Taxation & Transfer Pricing

 International Taxation and Transfer Pricing

-With several entities investing in India and also domestic entities expanding and looking for business opportunities outside India, the number of cross border transactions has increased manifold.
+With several entities investing in India and also domestic entities expanding and looking for business opportunities outside India, the number of cross-border transactions has increased manifold.
 Thus, there is a need to implement strategies to address various tax opportunities to achieve growth.
-These transactions need to be analyzed keeping in mind the tax laws of both the countries.
-Entities need to plan their business activities in such a manner that these transactions are well within the given regulatory framework, compliances are made within the prescribed timelines while ensuring that the entity does not loose sight of it’s core deliverables.
+These transactions need to be analysed keeping in mind the tax laws of both the countries.
+Entities need to plan their business activities in such a manner that these transactions are well within the given regulatory framework, and compliances are made within the prescribed timelines while ensuring that the entity does not lose sight of it’s core deliverables.

 Understanding this need of the entities, UJA offers a complete spectrum of international tax services which include:

 Analysis of Double Taxation Avoidance Agreement